 Marcus closed up whatever panel he was messing with on Exeter's back.
 "Yep.
 I call it...'Cerberus!'"

 "You named an A.I. after a three-headed demon dog?
-I'm afraid to ask why."
+I'm almost afraid to ask why."

-The tech wizard walked Epsilon over to the hangar door that connected to the engineering lab where he would be departing for Japan.
+The tech wizard walked Epsilon over to the massive, open hangar doors that provided a wonderful view of the ocean.
 "Well you see, Cerberus has a... um... minor flaw."

 Marcus nodded nonchalantly.
 "Yep.
 You see...
 Cerberus is uh...hm, how do I put this...?
 Oh, I know!
 Cerberus is Schizophrenic."